chromium/chromium/docs/configuration.md

 These are implemented via creating a [base::Feature][base-feature] anywhere.
-These can be enabled via server-side experimentation or via the command-line using --enable-feature.
+These can be enabled via server-side experimentation or via the command-line using "--enable-features".
 Which features are in use is tracked by UMA metrics, and is visible in chrome://version as the "Variations" field.
 Do note that in release builds, only a series of hashes show up in chrome://version rather than the string names of the variations, but these hashes can be turned back into